Want to know where to travel when in 2022? Your wish is our command.

 Feast your eyes (and your cameras) on a vivid blaze of autumn colours along the banks of the Hozugawa river, and amid the giant trees and waterfalls of the Old Hakone trail.

-November is spring-time in Argentina, meaning the whole country comes alive with a fresh sense of energy and purpose.
+November is a great time to visit Argentina: it’s spring-time, meaning the whole country comes alive with a fresh sense of energy and purpose.

 This is especially true of the capital, Buenos Aires, where you’ll really be able to feel the buzz in restaurants, bars, and in events such as pool parties and outdoor cinema.

-Meanwhile, longer, clear days form the ultimate backdrop for horse-riding in the Andean foothills, hiking in Patagonia and cycling the vineyards of the Mendoza valley.
+Meanwhile, longer, clear days form the ultimate backdrop for kayaking and hiking in Patagonia, and meandering around the vineyards of the stunning Mendoza valley.

 Also consider: Zimbabwe and Botswana

-Tourism in Zimbabwe and Botswana dips in November because of the rising heat, but this is actually a great time for animal-spotting.
+Tourism in Zimbabwe and Botswana dips in November because of the rising heat, but this is actually a great time to visit for animal-spotting.

 Vegetation lost in winter is still growing back, meaning you’ll be able to see the likes of lions, giraffes and rhinos more easily through the dense African bush.

-This is also low water season, so as well as admiring Victoria Falls by helicopter (a Flash Pack perk), you can happily go white-water rafting down the Zambezi, with exposed rapids creating a thrilling — but not dangerous — ride.
+This is also low water season, so as well as admiring Victoria Falls, you can happily go white-water rafting down the Zambezi, with exposed rapids creating a thrilling — but not dangerous — ride.

 And don’t forget: Belize

-November heralds in the start of the dry season in Belize, offering some truly gorgeous weather just as those in the Northern Hemisphere are layering up for winter.
+November is a fantastic time to travel to Belize as it heralds the start of the dry season, offering some truly gorgeous weather just as those in the Northern Hemisphere are layering up for winter.

 An average temperature of 28°C paves the way for long, sunny beach days on the nation’s Caribbean cayes.
 Marine life here is quite spectacular, with the chance to see reef sharks and turtles on the Belize barrier reef.